Tinkoff/stapp/docs/modules/formBase.md

 ### Events

-`formBase` doesn't expose any of it's events to the global application API.
+`stapp-formbase` doesn't expose any of it's events to the global application API.
 They should be imported and used in other modules and store-to-view connecting utilities.
 See [react usage](/usage/react.html) or `createForm` and `createField` source code for an example.

 ```typescript
 type setValue = (values: { [K: string]: string }) => Event<{ [K: string]: string }>